 In addition to poetry, her works include translations, anthologies, personal essays, criticism and children's books.

 Hear Garrison Keillor read Kallet's "Fireflies" from the Writer's Almanac, July 29, 2012.
 Click here.

 Study with Marilyn Kallet on her next trip to France, May 12-19 2014.
 "O Taste and See: Writing the Senses in Deep France"

 “Marilyn Kallet writes with candor, infectious humor, and verve.
 Her poems keep delivering enjoyable jolts that you don’t see coming: try, for concise examples, ‘No Sale,’ ‘It Can’t Happen,’ and ‘Bodily Harm.’
 From start to finish, Circe, After Hours engages us with some vivid, funny patches of autobiography and, in the end, moving elegies for Holocaust victims in the poet’s own family.
 Kallet is a rewarding poet, willing to keep a reader regaled, an immensely skilled crafter of fat-free free verse.”

 Dr. Kallet is a Professor of English at The University of Tennessee, Knoxville where she also directs the Creative Writing Program.
 To read updates from Marilyn, visit her on Facebook, read her blog on Red Room.

-New Release: The Word Whisperer (Higher Ground: An Online Magazine of the College of Arts and Sciences, March 27, 2012, by Lynn J. Champion)
+The Word Whisperer (Higher Ground: An Online Magazine of the College of Arts and Sciences, March 27, 2012, by Lynn J. Champion)